da-nrw/DNSCore/ContentBroker/src/main/markdown/getting_started.md

 1. Create a new database called contentbroker.
 1. Ask our team for the decrypted password for the irods database user.
 (TODO)
 1. Create a database user called irods with exactly that password.
-1. Get the actual schema [dump](https://github.com/da-nrw/DNSCore/blob/master/ContentBroker/src/main/conf/postgres_schema.dump) (TODO: Raw file preferred) and use it to create your database schema for the database contentbroker.
+1. Get the actual schema [dump](https://raw.github.com/da-nrw/DNSCore/master/ContentBroker/src/main/conf/postgres_schema.dump)
+and use it to create your database schema for the database contentbroker.
 1. Download a hibernate properties file [template](https://github.com/da-nrw/DNSCore/blob/master/ContentBroker/src/main/xml/hibernateCentralDB.cfg.xml.postgres).
-1. Save the file as hibernateCentralDB.cfg.xml (TODO: where)
+1. Save the file as hibernateCentralDB.cfg.xml in a temporary directory on your local box.
 1. Edit the following entry to match your hostname and port.
 <pre>
     <property name="connection.url">jdbc:postgresql://hostname:port/contentbroker</property>